 COMPONENT 3: Beyond the Classroom

-All Fellows enrolled in the GLI participate in activities that broaden their understanding of and applied interaction with global questions.
-These opportunities include study abroad, international and regional/local internships, service-learning coursework, or research or creative scholarship.
-The University provides each Fellow with a U.S. Passport and the opportunity to apply for funding to cover travel and research expenses.
-Fellows are able to take advantage of University partnerships already in place through the Office of International Programs and other appropriate academic departments, as well as online opportunities to stay connected should they engage in an experience off campus or abroad.
+All Franke Fellows participate in activities that broaden their understanding of and applied interaction with global challenges.
+These opportunities include study abroad, international and domestic internships, service-learning experiences, or research/creative scholarship.
+The University provides each GLI student with the opportunity to apply for funding to cover travel and research expenses.
+Fellows are able to take advantage of University partnerships already in place through the Global Engagement Office and other appropriate academic departments.

-The Fellows enrolled in the Global Leadership Initiative demonstrate mastery through interdisciplinary, culminating capstone projects fashioned by the students.
-In small, faculty-supported groups, Fellows address crucial issues affecting the world community, such as economic development and expansions, cultural and historical clashes, population and environmental changes and their effects on production, and the development of democratic societies.
-They collaborate across disciplines to design specific questions and propose solutions.
-At the culmination of the Global Leadership Initiative, successful Fellows are awarded a Certificate of Completion and receive a notation on their transcript.
+The students enrolled in the Franke GLI demonstrate mastery through interdisciplinary capstone projects designed by the students.
+In small, faculty-supported teams, Franke Fellows address crucial issues affecting the world and its communities, such as economic development and expansions, cultural and historical clashes, population and environmental changes, and the development of democratic societies.
+They collaborate across disciplines to pose specific questions and propose solutions.
+At the culmination of the Franke Global Leadership Initiative, successful participants are awarded a Certificate in Global Leadership.